Munich Security Conference: 2019

-2020 conference
+2020

 The 56th Munich Security Conference (MSC 2020) took place from 14 to 16 February 2020 at the Hotel Bayerischer Hof in Munich.
 Among the more than 500 participants were heads of state and government from 35 countries.
 Joe Biden, later the 46th President of the United States, committed himself to a new tone from Washington on the political world stage and regarding multilateralism.
 He promised: "We will be back."

-2021 conference
+2021

 The 57th Munich Security Conference ("Munich Special Edition 2021") took place on 19 February in the form of a virtual online conference, without in-person attendance, due to the ongoing COVID-19 pandemic.
 The event was addressed by British PM Boris Johnson, German Chancellor Angela Merkel, French President Emmanuel Macron and US President Joe Biden, who declared that "America is back".

-2022 conference
+2022

 The 58th MSC took place from 18 to 20 February 2022.
 The motto was "Turning the Tide – Unlearning Helplessness".
 It was attended by over 30 Heads of State, 100 ministers and the heads of many of the most important international organizations like NATO, the EU and the UN.
-This conference was held on a smaller scale than usual due to the COVID-19 pandemic and was largely dominated by talks about the Russo-Ukrainian Crisis escalation.
+This conference was held on a smaller scale than usual due to the COVID-19 pandemic and was largely dominated by talks about the escalation in the Russo-Ukrainian war.
 UN Secretary-General Antonio Guterres notably said that the world was in a more precarious security situation than during the Cold War.
-US Vice President Kamala Harris also said that the US was ready to hit Moscow with tough sanctions in the event of an attack.
+U.S. Vice President Kamala Harris also said that the US was ready to hit Moscow with tough sanctions in the event of an attack.
 Russia was not present at the conference, while Ukrainian President Volodymyr Zelenskyy warned Western nations that they should abandon their policy of appeasement toward Moscow, and foreshadowed the Russian onslaught which was to occur only five days later: "To really help Ukraine, it is not necessary to constantly talk only about the dates of the probable invasion...
 Ukraine has been granted security assurances (with the 1994 Budapest Memorandum on Security Assurances) in exchange for giving up the world's third-largest nuclear arsenal.
 We don't have any firearms.
 And there's no security."

-2023 conference
+2023

-The 59th MSC took place from 17 to 19 February 2023.